mashood100/weather-app/README.md

-# Weather App with Flutter
+# Weather App with Flutter for beginner tutorial
 With this app its so easy to receive the weather conditions in your current location. this app provides detailed local forecast